cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 I will be using TypeScript to develop my blockchain simulator.
 TypeScript is a superset of JavaScript that adds types, interfaces, and other features to enhance code quality and maintainability.
 Here are some reasons why TypeScript is a good choice for this project:
 + Type Safety: TypeScript's static typing helps catch errors at compile time, reducing bugs in runtime.
 This is  important in a complex project like a blockchain simulator where data structures and algorithms need to be precise.
 It also helps me to think about the input and output of the functions while doing modular coding
 + Sustainability: TypeScript's type makes it easier to understand and maintain code over time.
 This is important because it allows other developers to look at the code and understand it to develop new features and improvements
 However, when the website gets online, the TypeScript code will be transpiled (convert between two high-level languages) into JavaScript, so that it can be run on all Chromium browsers.
 Therefore, users do not have to install TypeScript on their devices to run the Blockchain Simulator.
-Their browsers only have to support JavaScript
+Their browsers only have to support JavaScript.
+Since I will be developing in Bun, the TypeScript will be automatically transpiled into JavaScript and I could just plug the file into the html file.

 #pagebreak()
 == Intital Sucess Criteria